I-had-a-bad-idea/DocGen/docs/llm_summary.md

     "num_ctx": MAX_CONTEXT,

 }

 ### Purpose
-The options for the summarization model.
+The options for the summarization function.

 ### Details
-Not specified.
+This variable holds a dictionary of options that can be used when making requests to the Ollama API.

 ### Usage
-To use this variable, you need to assign it a value before calling the `summarize_code` function.
+To use this variable, you need to reference it when calling the `summarize_code` function.

 ---